fmosbacher/mathematician/README.md

 # Mathematician - Math parsing library

 Simple library for parsing mathematical expression from a string.
+It doesn't require any dependency.

 It supports only tokenization of integer values and the plus operator for now.